 - Increase general feeling of well-being and self-reported quality of life

 Guided meditation – and later on as you progress, guided meditation journeys – with a skilled, trusted practitioner or teacher, is a well established and effective way to bring all the benefits of meditation into your life.

-Don’t forget you can access your free Irish Otherworld Journeys – Getting Started Mini Course Here.
+Don’t forget you can access your FREE Foundation Class in Meditation & Guided Journeys Here.

 Materials include Ground Level and Level One techniques, suitable for complete beginners, or those of you who may have stepped off the path a little and would like to get back on track with a guide you can trust.